junxit/us-congress-bills-116/metadata.md

 - 2019-04-03 — Introduced in House
 - 2019-04-03 — Introduced in House
 - 2019-04-03 — Referred to the House Committee on House Administration.
+- 2019-04-09 — Committee on House Administration discharged.
+- 2019-04-09 — Committee on House Administration discharged.
+- 2019-04-09 — Considered by unanimous consent. (consideration: CR H3168)
+- 2019-04-09 — Motion to reconsider laid on the table Agreed to without objection.
+- 2019-04-09 — Ms. Lofgren asked unanimous consent to discharge from committee and consider.
+- 2019-04-09 — On agreeing to the resolution Agreed to without objection. (text: CR H3168)
+- 2019-04-09 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection.(text: CR H3168)